 5-year follow-up data presented by B. Lagerqvist, European Society of Cardiology Scientific Congress, September 2006.

 Lagerqvist B, et al. 5-year outcomes in the FRISC-II randomised trial of an invasive versus a non-invasive strategy in non-ST-elevation acute coronary syndrome: a follow-up study.
 Lancet 2006; 368: 998–1004.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Anticoagulation Management and ACS, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, Angina, Unstable, Angiography, Coronary Artery Disease, Creatine Kinase, Dalteparin, Electrocardiography, Exercise Test, Myocardial Infarction, Myocardial Revascularization, Troponin T, ESC Congress

 < Back to Listings